agarzon/Mobitorix/README.md

 Configuration
 --------------
-Just set the hostname where Monitorix is running into config.php file.
+Just rename config.dev.php to config.php and set the hostname where Monitorix is running.
 Monitorix should be runig with public access (check TODO list)

 TODO